 Introducing Outlaw Woman

-Founder Kelly Gidney comes from a long line of entrepreneurs.
-Her grandfather, the original outlaw, launched a trucking company in 1969 with nothing but a vision and relentless work ethic.
-She grew up on the road, riding in 18-wheelers and absorbing the rhythm of independence—soundtracked by the voices of outlaws like Waylon, Willie, and Hank.
-One song stayed with her: Outlaw Women by Hank Williams Jr. Not for the name, but for the spirit.
+I come from a long line of entrepreneurs.
+My grandfather, the original outlaw, launched a trucking company in 1969 with nothing but a vision and relentless work ethic.
+I grew up on the road, riding in 18 wheelers and absorbing the rhythm of independence, soundtracked by the voices of outlaws like Waylon, Willie, and Hank.
+One song stayed with me, Outlaw Women by Hank Williams Jr. Not for the name, but for the spirit.
 Women who can’t be boxed in.
-Self-led, strong, and unafraid to live outside the lines.
+Self led, strong, and unafraid to live outside the lines.

-Kelly has spent most of her career behind the scenes — quietly building brands, stewarding legacy businesses, consulting for high-net-worth families, and bringing order to complexity.
-Her work is private by design.
-You won’t find her portfolio scattered across the internet.
-It’s invitation-only, and intentionally quiet.
+I’ve spent most of my career behind the scenes, quietly building brands, stewarding legacy businesses, consulting for high net worth families, and bringing order to complexity.
+My work is private by design.
+You won’t find my portfolio scattered across the internet.
+It’s invitation only, and intentionally quiet.

 But Outlaw Woman is something else.